 Whether dieting or not, quality fat is still very necessary to keep the body functioning at optimum levels.
 If HDL is limited then the brain is being starved of the all-important cholesterol that is crucial for processing time and cognitive functioning.

-So ultimately, is senior decides to go on a fat-restrictive diet, the bad fats should be avoided and the excellent fats like those derived from coconut oil should be front and center.
+So ultimately, if a senior decides to go on a fat-restrictive diet, the bad fats should be avoided and the excellent fats like those derived from coconut oil should be front and center.

 COCONUT OIL AND MANAGING TYPE 2 DIABETES